 How about inclusive marketing?
-I bet not!
-How about inclusive marketing on social media?
+I bet not.

 To understand the idea behind inclusive marketing, first, we need to know what inclusive mean:

-Merriam-webster explains the term inclusive as “covering or intended to cover all…” So what’s the story behind inclusive marketing?
+Merriam-webster explains the term inclusive as “covering or intended to cover all…”

-With that said.
-Let’s dive into ways you can succeed with inclusive marketing.
+With that said, let’s dive into ways you can succeed with inclusive marketing.

 1. Charity or Grants

 Like owning/running a business, society is stifling with loads of challenges which demand our immediate attention.
 While this may not necessarily be a good thing, getting active partners involved to address societal problems can be a nightmare.